gm3dmo/gm3dmo/avoid-getting-rate-limited.md

 x-ratelimit-used: 31
 ```

 `x-ratelimit-reset` is a unix timestamp at which GitHub will reset the limit.
-On Linux you can convert this to a readable date using the `date` command (there are also websites like [Unixtimestamp](https://www.unixtimestamp.com/) that can show you a conversion:
+On Linux/Mac you can convert this to a readable date using the `date` command (there are also websites like [Unixtimestamp](https://www.unixtimestamp.com/) that can show you a conversion:

 ```
+# On Linux
 date -d @1720869958
 Sat Jul 13 11:25:58 AM UTC 2024

+# On Mac
+date -j -f %s 1720869958
+Sat 13 Jul 2024 12:25:58 BST
 ```

 Our rate limit will reset back to zero on Saturday July 13th 11:58:58 2024.